The Grocer Cup

 The Grocer Cup is awarded to an individual who has inspired their team to achieve exceptional results in the preceding year.
 Readers of The Grocer magazine vote from a shortlist of senior industry players.

-The business leaders who form the shortlist for The Grocer Cup have been focused firmly on growth… Read about our finallists below our click here to cast your vote.
+The business leaders who form the shortlist for The Grocer Cup have been focused firmly on growth… Read about our finallists below.
+The winner will be announced in October.

 2013 winner: Fiona Dawson